Green-Software-Foundation/if/docs/Terminology.md

 A component is something that creates environmental impacts, for example a server, network traffic.
 If it creates and environmental impact it's called a component.
 They effectively form the leaf nodes of an [Impact Graph](spec/Impact%20Graph.md).
 Each component has an [Impact Model Plugin](spec/Impact%20Model%20Plugin.md) configured as well as some [input](input.md).
 We pass the inputs to the model plugin which interacts with a model to calculate the [Impact Metric](Impact%20Metric) for this component.
 ### Grouping
 **aka**: *component grouping*, *grouping node*
 This is a node in the graph used to group multiple components and/or other groupings together.
-It doesn't generates it's own impacts however it's child node impacts are aggregated up to itself.
+It doesn't generates it's own outputs however it's child node outputs are aggregated up to itself.
 It's used to define useful structure to the graph for analysis.
 ### input
 **aka**: *inputs*
 An **input** is something you measure regarding a component in your subject at a particular time and for a particular duration.
 For example, an input about a server might be CPU utilization.